 Although the broker is but a special agent, she owes the seller, her principal, a fiduciary duty.
-(See (Reference mayer 1.0-ch38 not found in Book) on relations between principal and agent.)
+(See Chapter 38 "Relationships between Principal and Agent" on relations between principal and agent.)
 A fiduciary duty is a duty of the highest loyalty and trust.
 It means that the broker cannot buy the property for herself through an intermediary without full disclosure to the seller of her intentions.
 Nor may the broker secretly receive a commission from the buyer or suggest to a prospective buyer that the property can be purchased for less than the asking price.